Mechanism of diving regulators: Interstage hose

 An intermediate-pressure, medium pressure, or low pressure hose, is used to carry breathing gas (typically at between 8 and 10 bar above ambient) from the first stage regulator to the second stage, or demand valve, which is held in the mouth by the diver, or attached to the full face mask or diving helmet.

 The standard interstage hose is 30 in long, but 40 in hoses are standard for Octopus regulators and 7 ft hoses are popular for technical diving, particularly for cave and wreck penetration where space constraints may make it necessary to swim in single file while sharing gas.
 Other lengths are also available.
 Most low pressure ports are threaded 3/8" UNF, but a few regulators were marketed with one 1/2" UNF port intended for the primary demand valve.
 High pressure ports are almost exclusively 7/16" UNF.
 There is no possibility of connecting a hose to the wrong pressure port.

-Second-stage
+Second stage

 The second stage, or demand valve reduces the pressure of the interstage air supply to ambient pressure on demand from the diver.
 The operation of the valve is triggered by a drop in downstream pressure as the diver breathes in.
+The pressure difference over the diaphragm required to initiate opening of the valve is known as the cracking pressure.